 Your first Bridge session starts at 5pm and continues after dinner.

 9.30am-3.30pm: A choice of guided walks lead by experienced HF Holidays' walks leaders.
-Details of the walks will be published here as soon as they are finalised.
+Details of the walks are given below.

 5pm-10.30pm: Bridge competition, with a break for the evening meal

 Free day On 7-night holidays there is a free day, usually the Monday for holidays starting on a Friday, where you can explore the local area independently or relax in the Country House.

 Please note: The evening competition is structured by Duplicate Bridge movements which organise which competitors play which opponents and when and on which boards.
 In order to ensure fair competition and the correct “”balance”, we are obliged to ask that guests either take part in the whole evening competition (ie from 5pm through to 10.30pm) or “sit out” the entire competition on any particular evening.
 Please inform your Bridge leader as soon as possible if you do not intend to attend the evening Bridge competition

 Saturday: Today both walks are circular from Craflwyn Hall.
 Passing the historic Sygun Copper Mine, we visit the spectacular Aberglaslyn Pass, walking beside the tumbling Afon Glaslyn where both road and steam railway squeeze through the gorge.
 On our return we pause at Beddgelert's most famous historical feature, 'Gelert's Grave', which according to legend is the resting place of ‘Gelert', the faithful hound of the medieval Welsh Prince Llewelyn the Great.
 Easier walk 5 miles with about 700 feet of ascent.
 Harder walk 6 miles with 1,400 feet of ascent